-Esko Software Platform is the next version of Esko’s portfolio of integrated software solutions for design, prepress, workflow automation, color management and supply chain collaboration used for packaging, labels, displays and signs.
+Esko Software is the next version of Esko’s portfolio of integrated software solutions for design, prepress, workflow automation, color management and supply chain collaboration used for packaging, labels, displays and signs.

-The Esko Software Platform can be deployed on premise or in the cloud and can be purchased with a traditional license or a flexible subscription model.
+Esko Software can be deployed on premise or in the cloud and can be purchased with a traditional license or a flexible subscription model.
 Within its cloud offering, Esko has created a series of attractive Software as a Service (SaaS) solutions:

 With the SaaS model, Esko hosts and manages the services.
 Customers can choose the solution they need and run their business without increasing IT overhead and without the potential complexities coming with software upgrades.